 I love RSS, and I love that it exists.
 RSS is an open standard for “content syndication”, which basically means you can scrape a list of content from a website and then read it wherever and however you want.
 Because it’s an open standard, and a fairly simple one at…

 Around 10 years ago, Facebook was everything.
-No matter your interests, you could find like minded people on Facebook to share your passion with.
+No matter your interests, you could find like-minded people on Facebook to share your passion with.
 But that communication came at a price: your personal data.
-In recent years, we've realised to what extend Facebook was selling our data and generally invading our privacy.
+In recent years, we’ve realized to what extent Facebook was selling our data and generally invading our privacy.
 After the Cambridge Analytics scandal from March 2018 showed the extent Facebook was collecting our data, and mistreating it for financial gain.